Axioms and CI implication

 The result of this statement in our `CImake` environment is that it defines

-a function `Semigraphoids` which can be called with a ground set argument.
+The `Semigraphoids` function can be called with a ground set argument.

-to efficiently test membership, count or enumerate all elements.
+attached which allows to efficiently test membership, count or enumerate

 ``` console